-How sea ice melt affects animals and habitats?
-How sea ice affects sea level rise?
+How does melting sea ice impact animals, their habitats, and sea level rise?

 How sea ice melt affects animals and habitats?